microsoft/language-server-protocol/protocol.md

 }

 interface ServerCapabilities {
 	/**
+	 * The server supports $/partialResult notifications.
+	 * If true, the client is allowed to let the result in the final response be null
+	 * and only send the result through $/partialResult */ streaming?: boolean;
+	/**
 	 * Defines how text documents are synced.
 Is either a detailed structure defining each notification or
 	 * for backwards compatibility the TextDocumentSyncKind number.